 As an understory and forest border tree, dogwood provides nesting space, food, and cover for many mammals and birds.

 Dogwoods are larval food plants for several groups of butterflies and moths, including the spring azure, dogwood thyatirid, one-spotted variant, friendly probole, and false crocus geometer.
-Innumerable other insects eat or drink sap from the leaves.
+Many other insects eat or drink sap from the leaves.
 These insects, in turn, become food for birds and other insect-eating animals.